lmu-dbs/feeed/README.md

 ```

 ## Usage
-Output data contains at least one `feature` with `feature_name` and a corresponding value obtained by that feature's specific computation.
+Output data contains at least one feature with a `feature_name` and a corresponding value obtained by that feature's specific computation.
 The schema looks like this:
 ```python
 {
 'log': 'Sepsis'